kubernetes-sigs/wg-policy-prototypes/policy-report/falco-adapter/README.md

 # Falco adapter
-The falco adapter runs as an output for falcosidekick when enabled, the adapter receives falco events (Falco ships with a default set of rules that check the kernel for unusual behavior) and produces N+1 reports (1 cluster-wide policy report and N namespace specific reports) based on the [Policy Report Custom Resource Definition](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report)
+The Falco Policy Report adapter receives Falco events and produces one or more [Policy Reports]([Policy Report Custom Resource Definition]).
+It runs as an optional output in [Falcosidekick](https://github.com/falcosecurity/falcosidekick).
+The adapter produces N+1 reports - 1 cluster-wide policy report and N namespace specific reports based on the [Policy Report Custom Resource Definition](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report)

 ## Running

 **Prerequisites**:
 * To run the Kubernetes cluster locally, tools like [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/docs/start/) can be used.
-Here are the steps to run the falco adapater with a `kind` cluster.
+Here are the steps to run the falco adapter with a `kind` cluster.
 ```sh
 kind create cluster --config=kind-config.yaml
 ```